joonion/the-c-programming-language/README.md

 # The C Programming Language

-The C Programming Language by Kernighan and Ritchie.
+Source codes from "The C programming Language" by Kernighan and Ritchie.